-If mom fancies some “me time,” catching up on her favorite book before taking a refreshing dip in the pool, whisk the kids away for a few hours and let mom just be.
+If mom fancies some “me time” on her Mother’s Day getaway, catching up on her favorite book before taking a refreshing dip in the pool, whisk the kids away for a few hours and let mom just be.
 With four secluded pools to choose from, each surrounded by a tranquil atmosphere and nestled among stunning landscaped gardens, mom will feel completely revitalized and relaxed in her poolside paradise.

 Conch Tour Train